-Our audit committee consists of Paul Baart (chairman), Antoine Papiernik and Alison Lawton.
-Each member satisfies the independence requirements of the NASDAQ listing standards and Rule 10A-3(b)(1) under the Exchange Act.
-Both Paul Baart and Alison Lawton satisfy the criteria for independence set forth in best practice III.2.2 of the DCGC, and Paul Baart and Antoine Papiernik each qualifies as an "audit committee financial expert," as defined by the SEC in Item 16A: "Audit Committee Financial Expert" and as determined by our supervisory board.
+Our audit committee consists of Paul Baart (chairman), James Shannon and Alison Lawton.
+Each member satisfies the independence requirements of the NASDAQ listing standards and Rule 10A-3(b)(1) under the Exchange Act and satisfies the criteria for independence set forth in best practice III.2.2 of the DCGC.
+Paul Baart qualifies as an "audit committee financial expert," as defined by the SEC in Item 16A: "Audit Committee Financial Expert" and as determined by our supervisory board.
 The audit committee oversees our accounting and financial reporting processes and the audits of our financial statements.
 The audit committee is responsible for, among other things:

-- making recommendations to our supervisory board regarding the appointment by the general meeting of shareholders of our independent auditor(s); - overseeing the work of our independent auditor(s), including resolving disagreements between the management board, the officers and the independent auditors relating to financial reporting; - · pre-approving all audit and non-audit services permitted to be performed by the independent auditor(s); - reviewing the independence and quality control procedures of the independent auditor(s); - · discussing material off-balance sheet transactions, arrangements and obligations with the management board and the independent auditor(s); - reviewing and approving all proposed related-party transactions; - discussing the annual audited statutory financial statements with the management board; - annually reviewing and reassessing the adequacy of our audit committee charter; - meeting separately with the independent auditors to discuss critical accounting policies, recommendations on internal controls, the auditor's engagement letter and independence letter and other material written communications between the independent auditors and the management board and the officers; and - attending to such other matters as are specifically delegated to our audit committee by our supervisory board from time to time.
+- making recommendations to our supervisory board regarding the appointment by the general meeting of shareholders of our independent auditor(s); - overseeing the work of our independent auditor(s), including resolving disagreements between the management board, the officers and the independent auditors relating to financial reporting; - pre-approving all audit and non-audit services permitted to be performed by the independent auditor(s); - reviewing the independence and quality control procedures of the independent auditor(s); - · discussing material off-balance sheet transactions, arrangements and obligations with the management board and the independent auditor(s); - reviewing and approving all proposed related-party transactions; - discussing the annual audited statutory financial statements with the management board; - annually reviewing and reassessing the adequacy of our audit committee charter; - meeting separately with the independent auditors to discuss critical accounting policies, recommendations on internal controls, the auditor's engagement letter and independence letter and other material written communications between the independent auditors and the management board and the officers; and - attending to such other matters as are specifically delegated to our audit committee by our supervisory board from time to time.